Watson Realty Corp.

-Watson Realty Corp. is an independent real estate company headquartered in Jacksonville, Florida, with 51 offices and 1,400 employees in Northeast Florida, Central Florida, and Southeast Georgia.
+Watson Realty Corp. is an independent real estate company headquartered in Jacksonville, Florida, United States.
+It has 51 offices and 1,400 employees in Northeast Florida, Central Florida, and Southeast Georgia.

-As part of its global outreach efforts, Watson Realty Corp. is proud to be a member of the Leading Real Estate Companies of the World, a prestigious network of 565 international real estate companies across the globe.
-In addition, the company maintains an affiliation with the Luxury Portfolio International, which serves as the luxury branch of the Leading Real Estate Companies of the World.
-Through these affiliations, Watson Realty Corp. is able to connect with a global community of like-minded real estate professionals and bring added value to its clients.

 History

 Watson Realty Corp. was formed in 1965 by William A. Watson, Jr. The company's first office was located in Jacksonville, as a single-office real estate company in a shared storefront with William A. Watson and one part-time sales agent.

-William A. Watson Jr., was born in Jacksonville, the son and grandson of railroad conductors for what today is CSX Corp.
-The professor, Roger G. Giles, would become one of Watson's early mentors.
+Its founder, William A. Watson Jr., was born in Jacksonville, the son and grandson of railroad conductors for what today is CSX Corp.
 After graduation in 1959, Watson joined Gifford Grange Realty in 1960.
 When Grange left the business to enter politics, Watson opened his own brokerage on the Southside.
 He offered property management and fire and casualty insurance in addition to real estate services.
-Watson opened his first branch office in 1970.It would later be renamed a final time to Watson Realty Corp. in 1976.
+Watson opened his first branch office in 1970.
+It would later be renamed for the final time to Watson Realty Corp. in 1976.

-By 1979, Watson opened branches in Gainesville, Orlando, Longwood, Deland, and Daytona.
-In 1985, Watson opened its first office outside of Florida in St. Marys, Georgia.
+In 1979, Watson opened branches in Gainesville, Orlando, Longwood, Deland, and Daytona.
+In 1985, the company opened its first office outside of Florida in St. Marys, Georgia.

-Watson established its family of service companies in 1994 with the opening of Watson Mortgage Corp. and, in 2002, Watson Title Services of North Florida, Inc.
+Watson established a family of service companies in 1994 with the opening of Watson Mortgage Corp. and, in 2002, Watson Title Services of North Florida, Inc.